sirmikecarter/Basset-Truffle-University/README.md

 ## Known Issues

 1. Firewall blocks IPFS on some machines
-2. Wrong Nonce when trying to add an item
+2. Wrong Nonce when trying to add an item from a second Account

 ## Technology Used